Budgeting With Variable Income

 - Set up a Budget Template.
 Knowing exactly when each bill is due and how much it will be (exactly or approximately) will give you back some certainty.
 Those are things you know.

 - Weigh your priorities over more than just one month.
 Should you assign less to Fun Money this month and more for next month's Rent category?
 Maybe–consider assigning money to necessary bills in future months before you add it to less necessary categories this month.

 - Rely on Scheduled Transactions and Targets.
 Yellow alerts in the budget will remind you if you need to assign more to have enough set aside for those.

 - Keep your budget accurate by making budgeting part of your daily life.
-I know, it sounds like something your grandma might have told you, along with "eat your vegetables," and "don't forget to floss," but it's going to be much more fun to spend about 5 minutes a day in the budget than a whole morning once a month.
+I know, it sounds like something your grandma might have told you, along with "eat your vegetables," and "don't forget to floss," but it's going to be much more fun to spend about five minutes a day in the budget than a whole morning once a month.
 Trust me, I've done both. 😅

 - Never hesitate to reach out to us at the YNAB team!
 We're ready to answer your questions and help you with your particular situation.

 Rule One, For the Win

 Above all, remember, only assign the money you have.
 How long does your cash on hand need to last you?
 You might not know for sure, so you can stretch it as far as possible now that you have a plan.